learn-computer-graphics/perforce-uasset-diff/README.md

 ![p4v edit diff](doc/p4v-edit-diff.png?raw=true)

 It will open a window where you will specific the diff behavior.
 Unreal Engine is embedding python so simply need to point to it to be able to execute scripts.
-You will also need to copy the path to where you extracted the `srf` folder as you will need it as argument.
+You will also need to copy the path to where you extracted the `src` folder as you will need it as argument.

 **Extension** : `.uasset`

-**Application** :  `YOUR_MAIN_WORKSPACE/Engine/Binaries/ThirdParty/Python3/Win64/python.exe`
+**Application** :  `YOUR_ENGINE_FOLDER/Engine/Binaries/ThirdParty/Python3/Win64/python.exe`

 **Arguments** : `YOUR_PATH\src\unreal_diff_uassets.py %1 %2`